Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you do damage with Unarmed Strikes, it deals Bludgeoning damage equal to :die-d6: 1d6 + your Strength modifier on a hit.
+When you do damage with Unarmed Strikes, it deals :dmg-blunt: Bludgeoning damage equal to :die-d6: 1d6 + your Strength modifier on a hit.
 If you have two free hands, the :die-d6: d6 damage die becomes a :die-d8: d8.

 At the start of each of your turns, you can deal 1d4 Bludgeoning damage to one creature that receive the Grappled condition from you.